bjornmeansbear/lectureScripts/WhatIsSGD.md

 # What is Sustainable Graphic Design?

 This lecture is called "What is sustainable graphic design?"
-I'm presenting arguments and definitions to help curate a space where visual designing and sustainability overlap meaningfully.
-I'm going to walk us through some theories and a few case-studies dealing with "what Sustainable Aesthetics might look like."
-We'll talk materials, aesthetics, forms, processes, semiotics, and philosophies.
+I'm attempting to curate a space where visual designing and sustainability overlap meaningfully.
+I'll walk us through some theories and a few case-studies dealing with "what Sustainable Aesthetics might look like."

 ## Quick background

-In my twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
+In my twenty year role as graphic designer I've designed books, album covers, magazines, logos, websites, and built digital tools.
 Regardless of final forms, if its client-based or self-initiated, I treat all my designs as opportunities for intellectual inquiry and self-expression.

 ## The sustainabilitist principles

-The sustainabilitist principles as an inflection point.

-_The Sustainabilitist Principles_ is a modular manifesto; a collection of my ideals for designing as a Sustainabilitist; the ways of thinking to create sustainably as considered in 2009.
+_The Sustainabilitist Principles_ is a modular manifesto; a collection of the ways of thinking to sustainably design as I considered them in 2009.
 The goal: create an object whose form embodied the principles it conveyed.

 _The Sustainabilitist Principles_ started out as the books on my desk, I was wondering where "sustainable designing" lay within them… mapping connections between these ideas… then writing about and illustrating the principles; the interconnections over time and space of similar ideals… finally, how to clarify access to the ideas for the next designer.